WeiJiLab/kernel-inline-hook-framework/bsd/readme_bsd.md

 #### Runtime #####

-Unlike linux, /proc/hook_targets interface has not been implemented, so users cannot enable/disable hooks by cmd echo.
+"/dev/hook_targets" interface acts the same as "/proc/hook_targets" in linux, by which users can enable/disable hook functions by cmd echo.
 After ko file loaded successfully, there will be similar outputs in console as presented in the demo.

 ## Limits ##